JiaJiaJiang/wasi-threads-wrapper/README.md

 	return {
 		//(optional) additional importObject for WebAssembly.instantiate method
 		wasmImports = {},

-		//(optional) set to false if you don't want the namespace to be auto destroyed when the entry method ends destroyWhenEnd = true,

 		//(optional) custom wasi instance,if presented,wasiOptions from initWasiMain config will be ignored wasi,